 LED Shop Lighting: Layout and Installation for Workshops

-Lights over work areas.
-Not directly over table saw – glare is bad.
-Slightly to the side or behind where you stand.
+Position lights over work areas, but not directly above your table saw — glare off the table surface is bad.
+Slightly to the side or behind where you stand works better.
+Probably should have led with this section, honestly, because bad placement wastes good fixtures.

 Task Lighting